AuthorizeNet/sdk-python/README.md

 API credentials are different for each environment, so be sure to switch to the appropriate credentials when switching environments.

 ### Enable Logging in the SDK
-Python sdk uses the logger *'authorizenet.sdk'*.
-By default the logger is not configured in the sdk for writing output.
-If you need logging in the sdk, you should configure the logger in your code according to your need.
+Python SDK uses the logger _'authorizenet.sdk'_.
+By default, the logger in the SDK is not configured to write output.
+You can configure the logger in your code to start seeing logs from the SDK.

 A sample logger configuration is given as below: